nzlosh/err-stackstorm/README.md

 Option | Description
 --- | ---
 `url` | Errbot's authentication web server end point.
 Used for the out-of-bands authentication web page.
-`keyring_password` | The password used to unlock the keyring to read/write stored data.